 - The UDM supports mobility management and session management subscription information that is needed at the time of Registration and Session Management procedure.

-Editor's note: It is FFS if the AAA server supports providing the subscription information needed for registration and session management procedure.

 - After completing the primary authentication and authorization successfully, the AMF or SMF can retrieve the SNPN UE subscription data (i.e. mobility management and session management subscription) using SUPI from UDM.

 NOTE 2: The interactions or interfaces between the existing/enhanced AUSF (or new NF) and the AAA server can be defined by SA2 during normative phase e.g. based on SA3's feedback.